benvalkin/wtf-is-forge/netcalls.md

 }
 ```

-## Registering ending the packets
+## Registering and sending over packets

-Here is how you actually send packet between clients and server, and how you register your custom packets for listening and handling.
+Here is how you actually send packet between clients and server, and how you register your custom packets so that you mod can listen out for them.
-It can all be done with some sort of custom NetworkManager class like this:
+It can all be done with some sort of custom NetworkManager class that has a static instance of `SimpleChannel` as a member.
+Something like this:

 ```java
     public class Networker {